NeilBrommer/Personal-Site/src/posts/DescriptionListStyling.md

 ## Index List

 This styling is for a list of links with a description.
-This is particularly useful for index pages that have an actual list of pages.
+This is particularly useful for index pages that have an actual list of pages:

 <img src="/img/IndexDescriptionList.png" alt="Mixed Description List Styles"
-	style="max-width: 250px" />
+	width="261" height="129" />

 ```html
 <dl class="index-list">